LET’S GET STARTED

-Here, at every step, I am going to tell you how this guide unfolded itself from my intention to its topic selection, the process of keyword research involved, and how it finally got published.
+Here, at every step, I am going to tell you how this content creation guide unfolded itself from my intention to its topic selection, the process of keyword research involved, and how it finally got published.

+Competitor analysis is an important part of the content creation guide or process.
 Being a content creator you must keep your eyes and ears wide open about your competitor, you need to analyze and evaluate your competitor’s content marketing strategies.